SpatialUMN/LinearHotspot-Java/README.md

 ### Download and Run
 #### [How to import a GitHub project into Eclipse](https://github.com/collab-uniba/socialcde4eclipse/wiki/How-to-import-a-GitHub-project-into-Eclipse)

-#### To detect potential linear hotspots:
-After import project into Eclipse, find the [RunLinear.java](https://github.com/SpatialUMN/LinearHotspot-Java/blob/master/src/RunLinear.java) file, change line 5, 6 and 7.
-Set the `nodePath`, `edgePath` and `activityPath` to your data file, and run RunLinear.java file
-#### To detect linear hotsots:
+#### To Generate Information for Monte Carlo Simulation:
 Find the [GetHotspots.java]() file, change line 5 `outputActivityFilePrefix`, Line 6 `filenumber` and Line 7 `result`.
 `outputActivityFilePrefix` is the path to save all the gemerated activity files used for Monte Carlo simulation.
 `filenumber` is the number of time to run Monte Carlo simulation.
 `result` is the path to save the final outcome of linear hotspots.
 Then run GetHotspots.java file.
+#### To detect linear hotsots:
+After import project into Eclipse, find the [RunLinear.java](https://github.com/SpatialUMN/LinearHotspot-Java/blob/master/src/RunLinear.java) file, change line 5, 6 and 7.
+Set the `nodePath`, `edgePath` and `activityPath` to your data file, and run RunLinear.java file

 ## Use your own code